braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/cloud_ingestion/overview.md

 ### Supported data types

 Sync user attributes, custom events, and purchases through Cloud Data Ingestion.
-Data for a user can be updated by External ID, User Alias, or Braze ID.
+Data for a user can be updated by external ID, user alias, or Braze ID.

 ### What gets synced